-Title I funding allows us to have specialized reading teacher(s) as a part of the staff.
-The teacher instructs students individually and in small groups during the school day to work on specific skills to assist in remediating reading deficits.
+Title I funding allows us to have specialized intervention teacher(s) as a part of the staff.
+The teacher instructs students individually and in small groups during the school day to work on specific skills to assist in remediating foundational skill deficits.